 Ioka paused, turning back to face the orinians.
-“I do not want to speak about Unity.”
+“We do not want to speak about Unity.”

-“I don’t care what you want,” Kieran snapped.
+“I don’t care what you want,” Kieran snapped, his usual friendliness dropped in an instant.
 “I don’t want Unity poking around my city, but they’re probably on their way to Orean right now!”

 “So you say.”